OGProgrammer/rapid-php-api-development/symfony_flex/symfony-flex.md

 I'd say it is in your best interest as a good PHP developer to explore each framework and understand the design paradigms and patterns used within them.
 Only then, will you become a master PHP craftsman.

 ## Ways To Extend

 If you want an easy way to generate CRUD controllers for your Entity, you can run `bin/console make:crud`

 If you want a docker environment, I recommend forking https://github.com/eko/docker-symfony and making your own wiz-bang local environment with it.

+API Platform is built with Symfony 4 and might be worth checking out.

+The "Friends of Symfony" packages are great too (like `FOSRestBundle`) and don't forget to browse through the available Flex packages available.